 The process for selling a car is also different.
 If Carvana wants your vehicle, they will make you an offer online then come to you to inspect the vehicle.
 If your car passes, they will cut you a check.

-If CarMax is interested in purchasing from you, they will ask you to bring your car into the closest store for inspection.
+If CarMax is interested in purchasing from you, they may ask you to bring your car into the closest store for inspection.
 If your vehicle is up to their standards, they will buy it from you there.

 CarMax vs. Carvana: Is One Better Than the Other?